 From Buckingham Palace I left to squeeze in one last stop before I had to make my way back to Euston to catch the train home.
 I’d already decided where I was going – Trafalgar Square.

-And there you have it, everything I managed to fit into a few hours that passed extremely quickly.
+And there you have it, everything I managed to fit into a few hours that passed quickly.

-I’ve got a few ideas of things to include in my next trip, but if you’ve got any ideas or inside knowledge of anything I might not be aware of, please do share in the comments.
+I’ve got a few ideas of things to include in my next trip.
+If you’ve got any ideas or inside knowledge of anything I’m not aware of, please do share in the comments.